 Chaiyuth’s style and understanding were undeniably focused on spiritual and energy-work, very fluid and full of movement.
 In an interview with Asokanada (Harald Brust) he states that he had learned Thai Massage (already as a young boy) from an uncle who originated from Lamphun (Northern Thailand).

 He was, like Ajarn Pichest Boonthumme, one of the teachers of Asokananda, the German Thai Massage teacher and researcher who created the now renowned Sunshine Network.

 It’s told that there was some enmity between Pichest Boonthumme and Chaiyuth, which began at the time they both worked at the Old Medicine Hospital.
 Their careers went separate ways and they developed different styles of practitioning and teaching Thai Massage.

 As a practitioner, various client and student testimonials point out that Chaiyuth’s sessions and treatments where “something else.”
 He took his time, sometimes interrupted the session doing “other stuff,” and a man deeply devoted to Buddhism, Shamanism, meditation, and dance.

-Dynamic Thai Massage is an inspiration of Chaiyuth Priyasith‘s Thai Massage style, and uses rhythmic, rocking and swinging movements and some techniques from Osteopathy.
+Dynamic Thai Massage is inspired by Chaiyuth Priyasith’s Thai Massage style, and uses rhythmic, rocking and swinging movements and some techniques from Osteopathy.

 If you’d like to watch some (rare) film material of Chaiyuth you can visit YouTube and checkout Chaiyuth Priyasith: Thai Massage Master and The Art of Traditional Thai Massage Featured Asokananda, Chaiyuth, Pichet.